kgraden3/witway-backend/README.md

 Following that link in your browser will lead you to a detail endpoint for that specific model with the same option button, and a delete button for good measure.

 The rule of thumb is:

-*list views will return a list with a GET, and will create with a POST *detail views will return an instance with a GET, and will modify with either a PUT or PATCH.
+-list views will return a list with a GET, and will create with a POST

+-detail views will return an instance with a GET, and will modify with either a PUT or PATCH.

-*All fields are required except for `url` and `id` which will be generated on the backend.
+-All fields are required except for `url` and `id` which will be generated on the backend.